nyc-crh/site/content/gallery/freedom-day-march.md

 - protest
 - racist segregation
 - organizing
-- policing & the criminal legal system
+- policing and the criminal legal system
 - multiracial organizing
-- photography, imagery, & visual representation
+- photography, imagery, and visual representation
 - Spanish language
 questions:
 - What do you notice about the film?
 What do you wonder?